The Department of Film and Media Studies at UC Santa Barbara offers M.A./Ph.D and Ph.D.-only degree programs. The program is designed to be:

 Examines the history and rhetoric of thinking about the ontology, epistemology, ideology, and aesthetics of film.

-241 Television and New Media Theory
+241 Television and Digital Media Theory

 Explores important theoretical writings concerning electronic and digital media.
 Course readings will define the unique properties of these mediums, consider their ontological status, and discuss how they differ from one another and other cultural forms.